Adegoju5/data-engineering-task/DECISIONS.md

 ## 3.2.
 Data Transformation and Optimization process for Targeted Analysis

 - The provided SQL code transforms order_date into a DATE type and extracts year, month, and day components for better date handling.
 It calculates total_sales_amount by multiplying quantity and price.
 By adding the `WHERE year = 2023` filter, the query optimizes performance by focusing on the relevant data from 2023, reducing the dataset size and improving query efficiency.
-This logical partitioning allows for faster data retrieval and processing, since the analysis the sales team came up with are (2023) year-specific analysis.
+This logical partitioning allows for faster data retrieval and processing, since the analysis the sales team came up with are (2023) year-specific analysis, we do not need irrelevant rows (non - 2023 year) in our `transformed_sales_data` .

 ## 4. Data Analysis Queries